A good rule of thumb for determining

 value or interest that no one bothers to list them and nobody cares.
 Same

 any information.
-For example vintage electric sewing machines made in Japan after WWII hold
+For example, vintage electric sewing machines made in Japan after WWII hold

 very little